Amazon Stock: Buy, Sell, or Hold?

 *Stock Advisor returns as of August 21, 2023

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Stefon Walters has positions in Microsoft.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
+John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+Lawrence Rothman, CFA has no position in any of the stocks mentioned.
 The Motley Fool has positions in and recommends Alphabet, Amazon.com, and Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.